The problem

 Enriching data with AI

 CSV exports from condo management systems carry terse, accounting-style descriptions.
-To surface meaningful categories and vendor names, I built an enrichment pipeline using the Groq API with the llama-3.3-70b-versatile model.
+To surface meaningful categories and vendor names, I built an enrichment pipeline using the Groq API.

 Enrichment pipeline diagram